Co-clustering of Spatially Resolved Transcriptomic Data

 In their simulation experiments and real data applications, they simply set $\lambda$ to be much larger than $\rho_{\bSigma}$ and $\rho_{\bDelta}$.
-For this reason, in our simulations we fit \textsc{MVNb} with three setups, where the $\lambda$ values are the same of \textsc{sparseBC}, and $\rho_{\bSigma}$ and $\rho_{\bDelta}$ are taken equal to a quarter of $\lambda$.
-The clustering accuracy is measured with the \emph{clustering error rate} (CER, \citealp{Chipman_Tibshirani.2005}), an index that measures the disagreement between the clusters from the model and the true clustering labels: the closer is CER to 0, the larger is the agreement between the true and the estimated clusters.
-We measure the CER on both the rows and the columns.
-In this section, we do not focus on the parameter estimates returned by \spartaco, because the principal goal is evaluating the classification accuracy of the models.
+For this reason, in our simulations we fit \textsc{MVNb} with three setups, where the $\lambda$ values are the same of \textsc{sparseBC}, and $\rho_{\bSigma}$ and $\rho_{\bDelta}$ are taken equal to a quarter of $\lambda$. \review{We measure the clustering accuracy by comparing the estimated row and column clusters with the true ones using the CER.} In this section, we do not focus on the parameter estimates returned by \spartaco, because the principal goal is evaluating the classification accuracy of the models.
 We leave the interpretation of the parameter estimates to Section \ref{sec:Application}.